Venus Van Gogh

 Screening - A Melbourne Escort Discusses Safety

 I don't know about you, but I'm not the kind of person who wants to go to work fearing violence, rape or psychological abuse.
-While I know that 90% of you have no intention to cause harm at all, there is absolutely no way for me to distinguish which one out of 10 is going to cause me harm.
+While I know that 99% of you have no intention to cause harm at all, there is absolutely no way for me to distinguish which one out of 100 is going to cause me harm.
 People who intend to do harm are often masters at being polite and friendly in order to lure people into a false sense of security.
-That is why I screen EVERY client and that is why I refuse to see clients who do not comply with my screening measures.
+That is why I screen EVERY client and that is why I refuse to see clients who do not comply with my deposit or screening measures.
 It is my insurance policy and assurance that if you act up, I can pursue you to the full extent of the law - thus deterring people who are out to do harm.
-No method of screening is 100% full proof, but the methods I use allow me to feel the most safe and comfortable when meeting new clients.
+No method of screening is 100% foolproof, but the methods I use allow me to feel the most safe and comfortable when meeting new clients.

 Look at it this way, if your daughter, sister, mother, partner or friend became an escort, and you had no way to stop them, would you not want them to be as safe as possible?
 Would you not want to ensure that measures could be taken to hold the client accountable if things did unexpectedly turn sour?